MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 You can follow the steps below to set up your connection to TFVC and commit changes.

-Special thanks to Chris Pilcher, a developer in our community, who's [original instructions for the TEE-CLC](https://gist.github.com/chris-pilcher/a3f14eb081d7ab983e5c) formed the basis of this section.
+Special thanks to Chris Pilcher, a developer in our community, whose [original instructions for the TEE-CLC](https://gist.github.com/chris-pilcher/a3f14eb081d7ab983e5c) formed the basis of this section.

 ### Setting up the TEE-CLC